organisciak/dissertation/document/5_design_objective.md

 However, supporting the interpreted finding in the previous chapter, accompanying the improved performance was more time spend reading instructions.
 In the previous chapter this measurement was confounded with the completion of the first task, here we confirm it.

-INSTRUCT is an easy condition to parameterize, only requiring a one-time cost from the requester to collect training examples and perhaps a slight development cost to implement instructions as a dismissable, up-front modal window.
+INSTRUCT is an easy condition to parameterize, only requiring a one-time cost from the director to collect training examples and perhaps a slight development cost to implement instructions as a dismissable, up-front modal window.

 The intervention in INSTRUCT was in part motivated by @shu_signing_2012, who found that for reporting forms requiring a signature to confirm honesty, such as tax or insurance forms, asking people to sign at the top led to more honest reporting.
 By foregrounding the instructions, this condition seems to encourage workers to be more honest about the codebook.